zakuArbor/proxyAuth/doc/week02/sprint_2.md

 * Anurag Bist
     * Worked with the Android App
     * Implemented the app's functionality to establish RFCOMM channel with paired bluetooth device
     * Implemented the app's functionality to send data to the connected bluetooth device
+* Sean Coutinho
+   * Worked with the Android App
+   * Created base listview interface for displaying bluetooth device data
+   * Added initial bluetooth error handling and code for checking if bluetooth is enabled and identifying bluetooth paired devices

 ## Goals for Next Sprint (Will be subject to change)